 It can also be used to refer to the distinctive dialect spoken in the city.
 Some people actually call it, 'Geordie English'.

 Git: A stupid, obnoxious, incompetent, or childish person.
 As an insult it's somewhere between "twit" and "wanker," but it can be softened by changing the spelling slightly to "get," which is the preferred form in some parts of the United Kingdom.
-Not to be confused with the American South's corruption of the verb "get."
+Not to be confused with the American South's corruption of the verb "get" or a software version control system.

 Though it's derived from the word "get", in the sense of offspring (cf. "begat") as a euphemism for "bastard".